rdiff-backup/rdiff-backup/README.md

 This algorithm transfers the differences between 2 files without needing both files on the same system.

+*librsync does not implement the rsync wire protocol.
+If you want to talk to an rsync server to transfer files you'll need to shell out to `rsync`.
+You cannot make use of librsync to talk to an rsync server.*

+librsync also does not include any network functions for talking to SSH or any other server.
+To access a remote filesystem, you need to provide your own code or make use of some other virtual filesystem layer.

-librsync does *not* implement the rsync wire protocol.
-If you want to talk to an rsync server to transfer files you'll need to shell out to `rsync`. librsync is for building other programs that transfer files as efficiently as rsync.
-You can use librsync to make backup tools, distribute binary patches to programs, or sync directories to a server or between peers.
+librsync is for building other programs that transfer files as efficiently as rsync.
+You can use librsync in a program you write to do backups, distribute binary patches to programs, or sync directories to a server or between peers.

 This tree also produces the `rdiff` command-line tool that exposes the key operations of librsync: generating file signatures, generating the delta from a